|

 God's grace can pull these people through the tough days ahead, and only

-says that “I have not coveted anyone’s silver or gold or clothing.
+verse 33 Paul says that “I have not coveted anyone’s silver or gold or

-We know that many times he lived in poverty, yet he did not covet his
+We know that many times he lived in poverty, yet he did not covet silver,

-He supported himself by making tents, and not only himself, but those who
+He supported himself by making tents, and not only himself, but he also

-many of Paul’s days were spent working and then preaching and teaching.
+So many of Paul’s days were spent working and then preaching and

-everything I did” Paul says, “I showed you that by this kind of hard work we
+did” Paul says, “I showed you that by this kind of hard work we must help

-must help the weak, remembering the words of the Lord Jesus Himself, ‘it is
+the weak, remembering the words of the Lord Jesus Himself, ‘it is more blessed

-There it is, Paul’s motto he lived by.
+it was Paul’s motto he lived by.
+Following

 might note that there is no written record in the gospels that Jesus said these